Thierry-Celestin/Introduction-to-Cloud_Computing-AWS-Azure-GCLP-/README.md

 * Run `make all` which will install, lint and test code.

-* Setup Github Actions in `azure.yml` this is for azure config. for AWS, it is similar
+* Setup Github Actions in `azure.yml` this is for azure config.
+For AWS, it is similar

 ```yaml
 name: CI/CD with Azure